hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 **Exercise**

 1. Use the `group by` to count how many variants fall into the different types of impact categories. *Impact is based on the snpEff predictions*.
 How many different categories are there?
-How many are exon variants versus intron variants?
+How many are exon variants?
+How many are intron variants?
-2. Modify the query from Q#1 to get the count breakdown for impact but **only for SNP variants**.
+2. Modify the query from Q#1 to get the count breakdown for impact but **only for SNP variants** (hint: add a `where` clause).

 ***